HandmadeWeb/buildamic/README.md

 ```

 ### Blade output
-If you are using Blade then We advise using "Our perferred way" listed below, which is slightly faster and will shows a more complete picture should you choose to run a code profiler (Example: blackfire.io)
+If you are using Blade then We advise using "Our perferred way" listed below, which is slightly faster and will show a more complete picture should you choose to run a code profiler (Example: blackfire.io)

 ```php
 // The easy way